-Research related to the long term outcomes for other drugs used during pregnancy is less consistent, but suggests children may experience subtle learning difficulties, hyperactivity, distractibility and poor attention span.
+Research related to the long term outcomes for other drugs used during pregnancy is less consistent but suggests children may experience subtle learning difficulties, hyperactivity, distractibility and poor attention span.

 Why is it important to diagnose FASD when there is nothing you can do about it?

-But there is something your can do about it!
+But there is something you can do about it!
 Research has shown that diagnosis of FASD before the age of 6 helps prevent secondary disabilities, such as mental health problems, disrupted school experience, victimization, trouble with the law, inappropriate sexual behaviour, problems with employment/living independently and alcohol and drug problems.
 The reason for this is that children who are diagnosed early have the opportunity to receive the early intervention services they require for their often “invisible” disabilities.
-In the preschool years these services may include occupational therapy, physiotherapy and speech and language therapy.
-As children grow older and go through school, many will require extra support for their learning and perhaps, their behavior.
-These interventions help children to be more successful and maintain a positive self concept which makes it less likely for them to drop out of school, get into trouble with the law, or turn to drugs and alcohol during their teen years.
+In the preschool years, these services may include occupational therapy, physiotherapy and speech and language therapy.
+As children grow older and go through school, many will require extra support for their learning and perhaps, their behaviour.
+These interventions help children to be more successful and maintain a positive self-concept which makes it less likely for them to drop out of school, get into trouble with the law, or turn to drugs and alcohol during their teen years.

-What else can parents do to improve outcomes for their substance exposed child?
+What else can parents do to improve outcomes for their substance-exposed child?

 Research shows that living in a stimulating, stable and loving home for most of a child’s life can do much to improve his/her long term outcome.
 In addition, receiving services for his/her disability will also make a significant difference.